dk8996/Gantt-Chart/README.md

 ![screenshot](https://raw.github.com/dk8996/Gantt-Chart/master/examples/screenshot1.png)

 #### External Data Example
-Here is a [example] (http://static.mentful.com/d3ganttchart/example.html) of loading external data, in JSON format, into the Gantt Chart, you need to watch out for [cross-domain restrictions] (http://en.wikipedia.org/wiki/Same-origin_policy).
+Here is an [example] (http://static.mentful.com/d3ganttchart/example.html) of loading external data, in JSON format, into the Gantt Chart, you need to watch out for [cross-domain restrictions] (http://en.wikipedia.org/wiki/Same-origin_policy).

 ## Getting Started
 ### Data
-Create a array of all your data.
+Create an array of all your data.

 ```javascript
 var tasks = [